tcopeland/194x/README.md

 ./194x
 ```

+At the menu screen:

+- hit 'p' to play
+- hit 'q' to quit

 #### You are modifying 194x

 Make sure you using the clang on OS X, not some random GCC version which you installed in /usr/local.
 Otherwise you might get errors about a lack of support for `-fpascal-strings` and the inability of GCC to find an Objective-C compiler.